 The TSO and DSOs have been required to continuously register dips, swells and rapid voltage changes in their own characteristic high and medium voltage network since 2006.
-In addition, from 2014, they were obliged to register total harmonic distortion (THD)2 and flicker.
+In addition, since 2014, they have been obliged to register total harmonic distortion (THD) and flicker.
 The purpose of these required registrations is that the TSO and DSOs have an obligation to provide information about the expected quality of their network from existing and possible new customers on request.
 From 2014, the TSO and DSOs were also obliged to report the above-mentioned voltage quality parameters (except rapid voltage changes) to NVE.
 I.e. the first reporting of voltage quality to NVE was in February 2015.
-NVE has established a database for all the reported data and publish voltage quality statistics.
+NVE has established a database for all the reported data.

-In case of a customer complaint regarding power quality, the TSO and DSOs have to do the necessary investigation in order verify compliance with the requirements in the regulation.
-If the complaint concerns voltage quality, on site measurements must be performed according to relevant EMC-standards (The IEC 61000-series).
+In case of a customer complaint regarding power quality, the TSO and DSOs have to do the necessary investigation in order to verify compliance with the requirements in the regulation.
+If the complaint concerns voltage quality, and there is not an obvious cause, on-site measurements must be performed according to relevant EMC-standards (The IEC 61000-series).
 The minimum duration for such measurements is seven days, longer if necessary.
-The network conditions in the measurement period (coupling picture, load, production and seasonal conditions) must, as far as possible, reflect the conditions of the network at the time of the complaint.
+The network conditions in the measurement period (coupling picture, load, production and seasonal conditions) must as far as possible reflect the conditions of the network at the time of the complaint.
 If the measurements prove non-compliance to limits set in the regulation, the TSO and DSOs must identify the reason for this and identify the responsible party for the violation.
 The stakeholder who is responsible must rectify the situation without undue delay.
-In cases where a network-customer (end-user, prosumer, producer or other DSOs) is identified as the responsible party, he or she is exempted from the requirement to rectify if, and only if, no other stakeholder is affected by the voltage violation.
-If the TSO or DSO have done all the aforementioned investigations without reaching an agreement with the customer, the case can be brought forward to NVE for decision.
+In cases where a customer (end-user, prosumer, producer or other DSOs) is identified as the responsible party, they are exempted from the requirement to rectify if, and only if, no other stakeholder is affected by the voltage violation.
+If the TSO or DSO have done all of the aforementioned investigations without reaching an agreement with the customer, the case can be brought forward to NVE for decision.
 Decisions made by NVE are individual decisions that can be appealed to the Norwegian Ministry of Petroleum and Energy.

-1 Norwegian Regulation of 7th May 2002 No 448 on the System Responsibility in the Power System
+&lt;sup>1 Norwegian Regulation of 30th November 2004 No 1557 on the Quality of Supply in the Power System

-2 A THD-value expresses a value calculated from all the individual harmonic voltages.
+&lt;sup>2 A THD-value expresses a value calculated from all the individual harmonic voltages.
 A THD-value beyond limits gives an indication that one or more individual harmonic voltages may beyond limits.
 If one or more individual harmonic voltages are beyond limits can be annoying for users of the grid and may cause malfunction or damage to equipment connected to the grid.